Skip to main content

 try:

-address = extract_validated_address(text)
+address = await extract_validated_address(text)

 logger.info("Complete shipping address extracted")